event-driven-robotics/edpr-vojext/README.md

 Event-driven Human Pose Estimation for Mobile Robots in Industry

 ## Installation
-The software was tested on Ubuntu 20.04.2 LTS with an Nvidia GPU.
+The software was tested on Ubuntu 20.04.2 LTS

 - Install [Docker Engine](https://docs.docker.com/engine/install/ubuntu)
 - Download the repository and build the Docker image